Hazards in roof cavities

 Dust, ash and other materials can collect in roof cavities.
-The department has prepared the following information to provide you with the facts about these hazards and steps you can take to protect your health and the health of those in your care.
+The Department of Health has prepared the following information to provide you with facts about these hazards and steps you can take to protect your health and the health of those in your care.

-What hazards may exist in your roof cavity?
+Hazards that may exist in your roof cavity

 The space between your ceiling and the external roof is referred to as a roof cavity.
 This space may contain various materials including fibreglass fibres, building materials containing asbestos, lead dust from pollution, droppings from animals, fungal spores, pesticides or general household dust.

 Natural events and industrial activities in your local area may affect the amount and types of materials that can accumulate in your roof cavity.
 In certain parts of Victoria, dust from local industry and/or ash from fires may enter your roof cavity.
-This may include ash from personal heating fires, planned burns, bushfires, coal mine fires (for example the Hazelwood coal mine fire), or industrial fires.
+This may include ash from personal heating fires, planned burns, bushfires, coal mine fires or industrial fires.

-Could hazards in my roof cavity pose a risk to my health or safety?
+Hazards in roof cavities posing a risk to health or safety

 Hazards in roof cavities that are not disturbed and can be isolated from residents do not pose a health risk.